mattjw/sparkql/README.md

 ### Field paths, and nested objects

-Referencing fields in nested data can be a chore. `sparkql` simplifies this with path referencing.
+Referencing fields in nested data can be a chore. sparkql✨ simplifies this with path referencing.

 [For example](./examples/nested_objects/sparkql_example.py), if we have a